 Itching or irritation around the paw pads is due to allergic reactions.
 Your dog may get allergies due to his environment or from something that he ate.
 Pay attention to your dog to pinpoint the triggers.
 Your dog can get develop an allergic reaction from the food they eat, pollen, weeds, mold, dust mites, toiletries, plastic or rubber toys, and prescription drugs.

 Dogs tend to produce an excessive amount of cortisol when their hormones are out of control.
 These come forward as red spots, balding, and brittle hair.
 Additionally, excessive licking can lead to an infection.
-Which is why you need to get them medical help before things get out of control.
+This is why you need to get them medical help before things get out of control.

 Pets are family, and they deserve the best care that you can give them.
 It’s never a bad idea to visit your veterinarian if you believe that your dog has a health or behavioral issue.